Dn2/Dn2GameGrids/README.md

 - **Cell Tags**: `FGameplayTagContainer` that holds the `FGameTags` that are associated with a `Cell Info`.

 - **Grid Extents**: The extents of the grid.
-A `FIntPoint`, X being number if rows and Y being number if column.
+A `FIntPoint`, X being how many cells wide and Y being how many cells 'tall'.

 - **Neighbors**: Any cells directly next to a given cell. e.g. `GetCellNeighbors()` returns cells next to a given cell.